mandeelishus/safety-kit-detection/README.md

 # safety-kit-detection
 This application is designed to detect if people are wearing safety-jackets, hard-hats and a face mask.
-It's use cuts across different applications such as checking the safety complicance of workers on a site  as to wearing their full safety gear(vest and helment) and also safety compliance of people wearing a face mask as a preventive measure due to the coronavirus or andy other use case of a face mask.
+It's use cuts across different applications such as checking the safety complicance of workers on a site  as to wearing their full safety gear(vest and helment) and also safety compliance of people wearing a face mask as a preventive measure due to the coronavirus or any other use case of a face mask.

 ### Demo video of running the app